trkin/premesti.se/README.md

 If guard or test runner does not see `<class:Application>': Please set env variables for NEO4J server ://:@: (RuntimeError)` than `spring stop` can help.

+You can pause test with `byebug` and open neo4j <http://localhost:7047/browser/>

 ## Deployment

 It is currently deployed to Heroku using free services.